Skip to main content

 Incremental models process only new or changed data instead of rebuilding the entire table.
-SQLBuild tracks position using a cursor column (timestamp or integer) and automatically detects where to resume.
-If a model fails for several runs, the next successful build replays from where it left off with no manual backfilling.
+SQLBuild works out where to resume by reading the highest cursor value (timestamp or integer) already in the target table, so there is no state store or checkpoint to maintain.
+If a model fails for several runs, the next successful build picks up from the last data it actually wrote, with no manual backfilling.

 Strategies